Johhed15/Johhed15/README.md

 ### My name is Johannes and I am currently studying my master in Statistics and Machine Learning at Linköpings University!

-- 🧮 Enjoy problem solving using programming
+- 📝 I wrote my bachelor's thesis on a mixed media model designed to analyze the effects of money spent on each channel in acquiring new customers.
+The model used for this analysis was XGBoost, and SHAP values were employed to achieve a more fair assessment of each channel's contribution

-- 🎨 Visualization and data exploration
+- 🧮 Enjoy problem solving using programming in R and Python

-- 📝 Wrote my bachelor thesis about the effects of online marketing on generating new customers
+- ⚽ I have a passion for working with image and sports data, applying machine learning techniques to extract insights and patterns.

-- 🖱️ Experience in SAS, weka, minitab, SPSS and Power BI
+- 📊 Utilizing data vizualisation techniques to uncover information and effectively communicate results

 <br>